Ripudaman21/PowerBI_Projects/README.md

 # Power BI Dashboards Repository

 Welcome to my Power BI Dashboards Repository!
-This repository contains a collection of Power BI projects, each with their own set of reports, visualizations, and data sources.
+This repository contains a collection of Power BI projects, each with its own set of reports, visualizations, and data sources.
 These dashboards can be used for a variety of purposes, including business intelligence analysis, data exploration, and performance monitoring.

 ## Table of Contents